mpv-player/mpv/DOCS/man/options.rst

     Slow down or speed up playback by the factor given as parameter.

-    If ``--audio-pitch-correction`` (on by default) is used, playing with a speed higher than normal automatically inserts the ``scaletempo`` audio filter.
+    If ``--audio-pitch-correction`` (on by default) is used, playing with a speed higher than normal automatically inserts the ``scaletempo2`` audio filter.

 ``--pause``